-The ethics and personal data protection checklist helps the principal investigator determine whether a project must be submitted to review and the accompanying information and documentation that needs to be provided (including whether a DPIA is needed, see 1.3).
+The ethics and personal data protection checklist helps the principal investigator (PI) determine whether a project must be submitted to review and the accompanying information and documentation that needs to be provided (including whether a DPIA is needed, see 1.3).

 1.2.
 Protocol Form - mandatory

-In the protocol form one must describe the methods, participants, recruitment methods, personal data processing strategies, and other aspects of the project.
+In the protocol form one must describe the research objectives, methods, participants, recruitment methods, personal data processing strategies, and other ethical aspects of the project.

-The informed consent form describes the participation in a clear and intelligible manner so that potential participants can make an informed decision whether to participate or not.
+The informed consent document describes the participation in a clear and intelligible manner so that potential participants can make an informed decision whether to participate or not.

 Step 2.
 Prescreening

-Before registering the new application, CIREP checks that the PI has completed the research ethics and personal data protection training, that all the documentation provided is complete and that the information provided is sufficient to evaluate the project.
-In the prescreening phase, PIs may be required to provide more information.
+Before registering the new application, CIREP checks that the PI has completed the research ethics and personal data protection training, that all the documentation provided is complete, and that the information included is sufficient to evaluate the project.
+In the prescreening phase, PIs may be required to provide additional information.

 Step 3.
 Ethics Review

-After the application has been registered, it is sent to the committee members, a coordinator is assigned, and the review process, which includes different steps, is initiated.
+After the application has been checked and registered, it is sent to the Committee members, a coordinator is assigned, and the review process, which includes different steps, is initiated.

 3.1.
 External Peer Review

 Apart from the evaluation by a CIREP member, another independent peer review is requested from an expert in the relevant field.
-The external peer reviewer examines all the documentation and fills out a form.
-Download the external peer review form.
+The external peer reviewer examines all the documentation and fills out the external peer review form.